gomate-community/rageval/benchmarks/ASQA/README.md

 # ASQA BENCHMARK

-This benchmark is design to evaluate the performance on the [ASQA dataset](https://huggingface.co/datasets/din0s/asqa).
+This benchmark is designing to evaluate the performance of the [ASQA dataset](https://huggingface.co/datasets/din0s/asqa).
 For `generate.py`, we followed [FLARE](https://github.com/jzbjyb/FLARE), using `gpt-3.5-turbo-instruct` with no retrieval settings.

 ## Usage